atsaloli/cf3-tutorial/source/430-100-File_Copying-1100-Exercise.exr.md

-### Use CFEngine to make '/tmp/mirror' contain a copy of '/usr/local/sbin'
+Copy /usr/local/sbin/ to /tmp/mirror/

 1. Use CFEngine to make '/tmp/mirror' contain a copy of '/usr/local/sbin' (Hint: use a files promise with a copy\_from attribute.)

 2. Now create a new file in '/usr/local/sbin' and confirm CFEngine will copy it over.

 3. Work out how to mirror file removals.
 (When a file is removed in '/usr/local/sbin', it should disappear in '/tmp/mirror'.)
+(Hint: find the appropriate promise attribute in our Agent Promise Attributes summary.)